 Masterpiece Minute Podcast

 This 60-second weekly podcast series shares the fascinating story, historical context, and significance behind important works in the SDMA collection.
-New episodes will be available every Friday at 10:00 a.m. on the SDMA app or online.
+New episodes are available every other Friday at 10:00 a.m. on the SDMA app or online.

 Virtual SDMA+ are unique online experiences offered by The San Diego Museum of Art in collaboration with other local arts institutions to inspire a robust appreciation of the arts and a deeper exploration of the SDMA permanent collection.